ayahack89/localhub/README.md

 ### Security Features

-- **Local Storage Assurance**: Your data never leaves your control or transmits to external servers without your explicit permission
+- **Local Storage Assurance**: Your data never leaves your control or is transmitted to external servers without your explicit permission
 - **Temporary Access URLs**: Generate time-limited access links that can be revoked instantly when no longer needed
 - **Configurable Authentication**: Implement optional basic authentication for additional security layers when sharing with team members
 - **No Data Transmission**: Zero data collection or transmission to external servers, ensuring complete privacy